This post is perfect for someone planning a trip to Florence. Especially, the first time visitor.

 Order your food.
 When your order is ready, sit down at one of the tables in the middle.
 Soon after someone will come and take your drink order, and you pay them directly.
 You can find more details below in the Where to Eat section.

-I met up with some friends, and we caught the train to Arezzo to enjoy the Christmas Market held in Piazza Grande.
+I met up with friends, and we caught the train to Arezzo to enjoy the Christmas Market held in Piazza Grande.
 We enjoyed a meal, browsed the markets, drank Vin Brule (mulled wine) and ate cannoli before heading back to Florence.
 It was a lovely evening and my first European Christmas Market.

 TRAVEL TIP: Florence is in a good position for half and full-day trips to nearby towns and cities.
 By using one destination as a base, you have mornings and afternoons to explore your location and days, or afternoons/evenings, to jump on a train or join a tour and you don’t have to worry about packing up each time.